arduino-libraries/Arduino_LSM9DS1/readme.md

 |7   |  | | 80 Hz|
 |8   |  | | 400 Hz|

-As it turned out the actual ODR could deviate significantly from the datasheet values.
+As it turned out the actual ODR values could deviate significantly from the ones in the datasheet.
-The set...ODR voids measure of the atual ODR value in about 0.35s.
-This value is returned by the get...ODR functions.
-This causes a delay of 0.7s on the start-up of the program.
+For that reason the set...ODR functions quickly measure the actual ODR value upon calling.
+This actual value is returned by the get...ODR functions.
+Settings 6 of Accel and Gyro were supposed to deliver 952 Hz.
+The result was hardly faster than that of setting 5 but with a lot more noise.
+For this reason it is not adviced to use them.

+The magnetometer settings 0..5 turned out not to be working on a separate LSM9DS1 connected to an Arduino Uno On the same set-up setAccelODR(1) and setGyroODR(1) did not work either.

 To save on power demand the Gyro or both Gyro+Accel can be switched off by setting ...ODR(0).
 In any other setting Gyro and Accel share their ODR, so changing one, changes the other.